-DAISEY, is a shared measurement system designed to help communities see the difference they are making in the lives of at-risk children, youth and families.
+DAISEY, which stands for Data Application and Integration Solutions for the Early Years, is a shared measurement system designed to help communities see the difference they are making in the lives of at-risk children, youth, and families.
 Implementation of a shared measurement system allows the Kansas Department of Health and Environment (KDHE) Bureau of Family Health and their grantees to improve data quality, track progress toward shared goals, and enhance communication and collaboration.